mpadge/hackmd-stat-software/category-demos/eda-demos.md

 - [x] G4.0 Tests use data sets provided by other widely-used R packages.
 - [x] G4.1 No data sets created within package, so not applicable exported so that users can confirm tests and run examples.
+- [ ] G4.2 Error and warning behaviour not tested for all functions
+- [x] G4.3 Absence of missing or undefined values is tested
-- [x] G4.2--4.5 Standards for testing statistical algorithms not applicable to EDA software
+- [x] G4.4--4.8 Standards for testing statistical algorithms not applicable to EDA software
-- [x] G4.6 Edge conditions tested appropriately
+- [x] G4.8 Edge conditions tested appropriately
-- [x] G4.7 Test of noise susceptibility not applicable
+- [x] G4.9 Test of noise susceptibility not applicable
-- [x] G4.8--4.10 Extended tests neither relevant nor applicable.
+- [x] G4.10--4.12 Extended tests neither relevant nor applicable.

 ### EDA Standards